philsawicki/zemi-usd-wasm-demo/README.md

 ## About

 This project is a demonstration web experience of the [Zemí artifact provided by the MET](https://www.metmuseum.org/blogs/collection-insights/2020/augmented-reality-zemi-arte-del-mar), using a WebAssembly build of USD.

+Head to [https://philsawicki.github.io/zemi-usd-wasm-demo](https://philsawicki.github.io/zemi-usd-wasm-demo) experience the live project, and use the <kbd>W</kbd>,  <kbd>A</kbd>,<kbd>S</kbd>,<kbd>D</kbd>, or arrow keys of the keyboard along with dragging the mouse cursor to navigate the environment.

 ## Building